This post may contain affiliate links, please see my disclosure policy for details.

 Offer to chicks or adult chickens for several hours as their sole water source and then offer plain water for several hours.
 Repeat until symptoms subside.

-In extreme cases, a stronger version of 2 teaspoons may be stirred into a cup of water and administered by eyedropper a few drops at a time.
+In extreme cases, a stronger version of 2 teaspoons may be stirred into one cup of water and administered by the mouth with an eyedropper a few drops at a time.

 Chickens really struggle in the summer heat, so anything you can do to help them get through it is going to be beneficial.
 Keeping homemade electrolytes on hand for your chickens is a great star!